bhattg/Brain-tumor-Classification/README.md

 * The dataset used for training belonged to the BRATS Challenge 2015
 * The dataset used for testing belonged to a local radiologist and is confidential.
-* We thanks to the brain extraction tool [BET](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET) required for the testign data.
+* We thanks to the brain extraction tool [BET](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET) required for the testing data.

 #### Report